Don’t Let Your Divorce Interfere With Your Child’s Best Interests

 - Let the past go

-Whether you are having a difficult time creating your child custody plan in the midst of a divorce, or you feel it’s time for a change to the current schedule , a family law attorney can advise you of your rights and responsibilities and provide a legal assessment of your situation.
-If you are in the Huntsville area, The Charlotte Christian Law is here to help.
-We offer compassionate, professional counsel to those dealing with divorce, child custody and child support issues, as well as other family law matters.
-You don’t have to go through it alone, contact us today!
+Whether you are having a difficult time creating your child custody plan in the midst of a divorce, or you feel it’s time for a change to the current schedule, a family law attorney can advise you of your rights and responsibilities and provide a legal assessment of your situation.
+If you are in the Huntsville area, The The Law Offices of Charlotte Christian and Associates is here to help.
+We offer compassionate, professional counsel to those dealing with divorce, child custody, and child support issues, as well as other family law matters.
+You don’t have to go through it alone, contact us online or call (256) 859-7277 today!